kill9zombie/elixir_dojo/DOJO.md

     mix new game --sup

-The first thing to do is to make a `lib/game` directory.
-Grab the `*.ex` from the skeleton project, they go in your new `lib/game` directory.
+The first thing to do is grab the `*.ex` files from the skeleton project, they go in your new `lib/game` directory.

 * lib/game/board.ex